bsdpot/potman/README.md

 the [Potluck Flavour Repository](https://github.com/hny-gd/potluck) and [FreeBSD Virtual DC with Potluck](https://honeyguide.eu/posts/virtual-dc1/).

-## Preparation
-Make sure your username is added to the `vboxusers` group to run VirtualBox:

-    (sudo) pw groupmod vboxusers -m <username>

-Set the valid ranges for Virtualbox in `/etc/vbox/networks.conf`:

-    mkdir -p /etc/vbox
-    vi /etc/vbox/networks.conf

-    (add, with asterisk)

-    * 10.100.0.0/16

 ## Quickstart
 To create your own kiln, init the VMs, build and deploy an example image: